Mora 740 Bushcraft Knife - Review - 25/02/09

 Conclusion: If you want a quality knife at an unbelievably low price, then you honestly can't go too far wrong.
 If you lose it, you can replace it without too much hassle, and of course won't be left too much out of pocket.
 But more importantly why spend a lot of money on a knife if you are just testing the water of bushcraft?
 Or, if you want a simple fishing/hunting knife.
 The Mora 740 fills a gap that other knives simply can't, and for this reason it pretty much stands alone.
 If however you want one then my advice would be to get one quite soon as I have heard rumours that the knife is to be discontinued in the near future, so be sure to grab one before it's too late.

-Get yours here - Greenman Bushcraft
+Get your knives here - Greenman Bushcraft

 Comments